leviable/testrail-api-wrapper/README.rst

 Currently supported endpoints:

 - case           - get by case id
+- cases          - get by project or project id (with suite, section, case_type, created after/before/by, milestone, priority, template, and updated after/before/by filters )
 - case type      - get by case type id
 - case types     - get all
 - configs        - get by project or project id, add, delete, update